NBHP Member Organizations: Training Opportunities

 Contact: [email protected]

 Event Description: Deeply explore the impacts fantasy and imagination can have on our life experiences, understanding, healing, and individuation.
+Explore the hidden meanings in sexual fantasies and dreams, examining their role in addressing emotions, problems, and desires.

 Date: Weekly on Wednesdays from 4/2 to 4/23 from 6-8 pm